fmalina/revisions-blocl/activism/austeritywelfaredemolish.md

 The elderly have now joined the ranks of the sick, the disabled, the young and the unemployed as a ‘problem’ demographic for our government.
-Essentially, anyone who isn’t in full-time work and earning a taxable income is considered a burden – a drain on the system in these times of Austerity.
+Essentially, anyone who isn't in full-time work and earning a taxable income is considered a burden – a drain on the system in these times of Austerity.

 This entire line of argument is simply absurd.
 Our economy needs to fit the